-A. The Designated Safeguarding Lead (DSL) for this school is the Headteacher Miss Gillian Putterill.
-Deputy DSL is Mandy Trewick.

-B. The Governing Body will ensure that the school has identified a senior Designated Safeguarding Lead for safeguarding and child protection and that the Headteacher,
+- A. The Designated Safeguarding Lead (DSL) for this school is a senior HLTA.
+The Headteacher and Assistant Headteacher are Deputy DSLs. - B. The Governing Body will ensure that the school has identified a senior Designated Safeguarding Lead for safeguarding and child protection and that the Headteacher,